 Competitive Environment The retail industry in Canada is highly competitive.
 The Company competes against a wide variety of retailers including supermarket and retail drug store operators, as well as mass merchandisers, warehouse clubs, online retailers, mail order prescription drug distributors, limited assortment stores, discount stores, convenience stores and specialty stores.
 Many of these competitors now offer a selection of food, drug and general merchandise.
 Others remain focused on supermarket-type merchandise.
-In addition, the Company is subject to competitive pressures from new entrants into the marketplace and from the expansion or renovation of existing competitors, particularly those expanding into the grocery and retail drug store markets.
-The Company's inability to effectively predict market activity or compete effectively with its current or future competitors could result in, among other things, reduced market share and reduced profitability.
+In addition, the Company is subject to competitive pressures from new entrants into the marketplace and from the expansion or renovation of existing competitors, particularly those expanding into the grocery and retail drug markets and those offering e-Commerce retail platforms.

+The Company's inability to effectively predict market activity, leverage customer preferences and spending patterns and respond timely to trends, or compete effectively with its current or future competitors could result in, among other things, reduced market share and reduced profitability.
 If the Company is ineffective in responding to consumer trends or in executing its strategic plans, its financial performance could be adversely affected.
+The failure to effectively respond to customer trends may adversely impact the Company's relationship with its customers.
 The Company closely monitors its competitors and their strategies, market developments and market share trends.
 Failure by the Company to sustain its competitive position could adversely affect the Company's financial performance.